patrick-93/rotateLuksKey/README.md

 Rotate LUKS key is a small tool I came up with because someone super annoying somewhere came up with a requirement that all physical Linux servers have to have full disk encryption with keys being rotated every quarter.
+I hate manually doing things like that So I came up with this tool to change keys on thousands of physical servers using Ansible in seconds.

-## I hate manually doing things like that
+## How it works

-So I came up with this tool to change keys on thousands of physical servers using Ansible in seconds.
+This tool uses the API in the cryptsetup development package to bind to a block device and change a key.
+To compile, the cryptsetup-devel package must be installed.
+(May be called something differently on Debian based distros)

 ## Requirements
 - Obviously have Linux servers that use LUKS